 My research has led to several awards, including a Canada Research Chair, the Birkhoff-von Neumann prize, and ÖAW’s Best Paper Award.
 I am extremely grateful for the opportunity to work with a group of talented and enthusiastic young researchers at IQOQI Vienna.

-• Our new FWF project “Generalized contextuality in large quantum systems” is starting.
-Looking forward to collaborating with our experiment and theory colleagues in Zurich and Gdańsk.
+- Our FWF project “Generalized contextuality in large quantum systems” continues, with Albert Aloy, Caroline Jones, Thomas Galley, and our colleagues at ETH Zurich and ICTQT Gdańsk.

-• Continuing our FWF project on “Black-box quantum information under spacetime symmetries” and the Adversarial Collaboration with philosopher Kelvin McQueen.
+- Continuing our FWF project on “Black-box quantum information under spacetime symmetries” and the Adversarial Collaboration with philosopher Kelvin McQueen on Algorithmic Idealism.

 Selected Papers